evidentlyai/evidently/docs/book/reports/data-drift.md

 * For **numerical** features (n_unique > 5): [two-sample Kolmogorov-Smirnov test](https://en.wikipedia.org/wiki/Kolmogorov%E2%80%93Smirnov\_test).
 * For **categorical features** or numerical features with **n_unique <= 5**: [chi-squared test](https://en.wikipedia.org/wiki/Chi-squared\_test).
 * For **binary categorical features** (n_unique <= 2), we use the proportion difference test for independent samples based on Z-score.
+All tests use a 0.95 confidence level by default.

 For **larger data with > 1000 observations** in the reference dataset:
 * For numerical features (n_unique > 5): [Wasserstein Distance](https://en.wikipedia.org/wiki/Wasserstein_metric).
 * For categorical features or numerical with n_unique <= 5): [Jensen–Shannon divergence](https://en.wikipedia.org/wiki/Jensen–Shannon_divergence).

-All tests use a 0.95 confidence level by default.
+All tests use a threshold = 0.1 by default.

 {% hint style="info" %}
 You can modify the drift detection logic by selecting a statistical test already available in the library, including PSI, K–L divergence, Jensen-Shannon distance, Wasserstein distance.
 See more details about [available tests](../customization/options-for-statistical-tests.md).
 You can also set a different confidence level or implement a custom test, by defining [custom options](../customization/options-for-data-target-drift.md).